Further research is needed

-The phrases "further research is needed" (FRIN), "more research is needed" and other variants are commonly used in research papers.
+"Further research is needed" (FRIN), "more research is needed" and other variants of similar phrases are commonly used in research papers.
 The cliché is so common that it has attracted research, regulation and cultural commentary.

 Meaning

 Some research journals have banned the phrase "more research is needed" on the grounds that it is redundant; it is almost always true and fits almost any article, and so can be taken as understood.

 A 2004 metareview by the Cochrane collaboration of their own systematic medical reviews found that 93% of the reviews studied made indiscriminate FRIN-like statements, reducing their ability to guide future research.
 The presence of FRIN had no correlation with the strength of the evidence against the medical intervention.
 Authors who thought a treatment was useless were just as likely to recommend researching it further.

 Indeed, authors may recommend "further research" when, given the existing evidence, further research would be extremely unlikely to be approved by an ethics committee.

 Studies finding that a treatment has no noticeable effects are sometimes greeted with statements that "more research is needed" by those convinced that the treatment is effective, but the effect has not yet been found.
 Since even the largest study can never rule out an infinitesimal effect, an effect can only ever be shown to be insignificant, not non-existent.
 Similarly, Trish Greenhalgh, Professor of Primary Care Health Sciences at the University of Oxford, argues that FRIN is often used as a way in which a "[l]ack of hard evidence to support the original hypothesis gets reframed as evidence that investment efforts need to be redoubled", and a way to avoid upsetting hopes and vested interests.
 She has also described FRIN as "an indicator that serious scholarly thinking on the topic has ceased", saying that "it is almost never the only logical conclusion that can be drawn from a set of negative, ambiguous, incomplete or contradictory data."